 One of my favourite parts about this walk is that it offers a lot of peace and quiet right in the middle of Hong Kong.
 There’s a stream that flows along the initial part of the walk, along with plenty of birds, trees, and flowers for you to admire.

 As the walk is quite short, I’d suggest you take your time.
 Walk at a gentle pace and admire the natural beauty around you.

 As you approach The Peak, you’ll soon be reminded of what this city still has to offer literally in its backyard.
 With all the buses, tourists and noise you might consider walking back down the way you came up.

 Or you could catch a bus or taxi at The Peak and finish this walk.

 We hope you enjoyed this post.
 Like I mentioned, this walk is perfect for a day when you’re feeling lazy, but still want to get out and be active.
 Of course, you could also do this trail in reverse.
 That is if you’re on The Peak and want to walk down to the reservoir, it should be a super simple stroll.

-If you enjoyed this post, make sure you also check out the Wan Chai to Aberdeen Reservoir Hike, which is close-by and slightly more challenging.
+And also make sure you also check out the Wan Chai to Aberdeen Reservoir Hike, which is close by and slightly more challenging.
 Or you could hike up to Mount High West also from Pok Fu Lam, which is a really scenic hike.